ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 - and initial values only twice

 This is at least my POV on things.
 I'd be welcome to hear other opinions on how people percieve this topic.
-But for now I'm going to maintain my belief that the hierarchy of imporatance in variable declerations goes variable -> type -> value.
+But for now I'm going to maintain my belief that the hierarchy of imporatance in variable declarations goes variable -> type -> value.

 Going back to our original example of